dwainetrain/minderva/README.md

 * UX, work on making things smoother, because SPAs are just so abrupt, it can be jarring...
 * Edit card: There should be a disable button
 * How do I protect users privacy from me, at the moment I can see all users cards, that is not the scenario I want.
 Apprently this would take end-to-end encryption, and if the user would want to sort/filter data, it would need to be done on the client side, since the database wouldn't have access to the data.
 Just something to consider.
+* Display Cards: User should be able to sort cards by front, back, date created, last date reviewed
+* Display Cards: User should be able to search for cards
+* Add card page should have a flip to and from languages button
+* Add card should have a study reverse option
+* Better slow-internet connection experience...some kind of pwa, or some way to indicate loading or working...
+* It should check for duplicate cards??
+* implement Context API for better state management

 Obsolete: